-Most people take their own orto reach Jasper National Park which is the easiest way, but if you don’t have a car there are other options.
+Most people take their own or rent a car to reach Jasper National Park which is the easiest way, but if you don’t have a car there are other options.

 One amazing way to get to Jasper is via the train across Canada.
 One of the stops on the train is in Jasper, centrally located downtown.
 The train ride from Vancouver to Jasper is incredible, it passes through so many mountain ranges and there is an all-glass panoramic viewing cart which makes the experience even more surreal.

 You could also try hitchhiking.
 I hitchhiked from Jasper to Banff which was so much fun.
 After getting dropped off by the train we wanted to go to Banff but missed the bus, so we just stuck out our thumbs and ended up getting there thanks to three amazing groups of people.
 The coolest part was that two of the rides were in converted vans!